 - KAMUT khorasan wheat

-According to the FDA, a food containing wheat starch may only be labeled as "gluten-free" if the product is processed to have below 20 parts per million of gluten.
+According to the FDA, manufacturers may only use the label "gluten free" on a food containing wheat starch if it has below 20 parts per million of gluten.

 All forms of natural rice are gluten free, and some rice based products are also gluten free.

 The nutritional value of all types of rice will depend to some extent on the processing.
 People should check the label to find out what nutrients their rice contains and choose a suitable option that provides a range of vitamins and minerals, as well as carbohydrates.

 They should also check the label to ensure the food is gluten free and has not come into contact with foods that contain gluten.

 Rice can be a healthful option, but anyone on a gluten free diet should eat a variety of grains and high fiber carbohydrates, rather than just rice.
 This will help ensure that their diet provides a balance of nutrients.